-The “extraordinary” (Classical Voice N. America) soprano Mary Bonhag is captivating audiences around the country with her “marvelous versatility” and “supple, expressive” voice (San Antonio News).
-Since making her Carnegie Hall solo debut and orchestral debut with the American Symphony Orchestra in 2009, Mary has sung in large and intimate venues from Herbst Hall in San Francisco to barns in Vermont, where she is co-Artistic Director of Scrag Mountain Music with her husband, composer/double bassist Evan Premo.
-A consummate collaborator, Mary has performed as part of numerous chamber music festivals including Cactus Pear, San Francisco Contemporary Players, Strings, 21st Century Consort, and Yellow Barn.
-As a recitalist, she has been presented at Dartmouth, Smith, Goucher, and University of Vermont.
-She was a SongFest Stearns Fellow and a Tanglewood fellow in 2017 and 2018.
-Mary especially enjoys working closely with composers, and has premiered works by C. Curtis-Smith, Lembit Beecher, David Little, Evan Premo, Shawn Jaeger, and Evan Chambers.
-She has been featured on the NPR shows Performance Today and From the Top and appears on Albany Records.
-After studying at the University of Michigan, she worked closely with Dawn Upshaw while earning her master’s degree at Bard College, winning concerto competitions at both institutions.
+The “extraordinary” (Classical Voice N. America) soprano Mary Bonhag captivates audiences around the country with her “marvelous versatility” and “supple, expressive” voice (San Antonio News).
+As a new music specialist, Mary was featured on Resonant Bodies Festival and has sung with 21st Century Consort and San Francisco Contemporary Players.
+She has premiered or commissioned works by Lembit Beecher, Susan Botti, Evan Premo, Shawn Jaeger, Eliza Brown, Evan Chambers, and C. Curtis Smith.
+In demand from Carnegie Hall to rustic barns, Mary connects with audiences, drawing them deeply into the music.
+She frequently performs with Aizuri Quartet, Aeolus Quartet, Decoda, Spektral Quartet and has been featured across the country at chamber music festivals including Cactus Pear (TX), Five Boroughs Festival, Stanford Live, and Yellow Barn.
+She is co-Artistic Director of Scrag Mountain Music with her husband, composer/double bassist Evan Premo.
+Mary has presented thought provoking art song recitals at Dartmouth, Smith, Goucher Colleges, and the University of Vermont.
+She attended SongFest and Tanglewood, where she received the Grace B. Jackson Prize.
+Mary has been featured on the NPR show Performance Today and appears on Albany Records.
 Locally, Mary lends her “warm and brilliant” voice (Times Argus—VT) to Scrag Mountain Music concerts, as well as frequently soloing with the Burlington Choral Society and Oriana Singers.
 She has appeared in recital at Dartmouth College and UVM, and has sung numerous times on the Capital City Concerts series.
 In 2015, she starred as Grace in Erik Nielsen’s opera A Fleeting Animal to great critical acclaim, and has premiered works by Vermont composers Nielsen, Premo, Don Jamison, and Kathy Eddy.
+Recently, she premiered a preview performance of Nielsen's newest opera Aliceheimer's.
 She and her husband Evan make music and homestead in Marshfield where they tend to their two young boys, animals, and gardens. www.marybonhagsoprano.com

 SCRAG MOUNTAIN MUSIC Managing Director

 Lara Mones received a Bachelor of Arts degree in East Asian Studies from Middlebury College and a Masters of Arts Degree in Arts Management from American University.
 Professional experience includes: Festival Assistant for the Kennedy Center for the Performing Arts Japan!
-Culture + Hyperculture Festival (Washington DC), Festival and Projects Manager of Yellow Barn Music Festival (Putney, VT), and most recently Senior Program Officer in the Performing Arts Department of Japan Society (New York, NY).
-Lara served as a fellow with ELNYA (Emerging Leaders of New York Arts), a core volunteer or the New York Chapter of Music for Food, and is currently an Advisory Board Member of Kizua Dance.
-Lara resides in Middlebury, VT with her husband who teaches at Middlebuey College.
+Culture + Hyperculture Festival (Washington DC), Festival and Projects Manager of Yellow Barn Music Festival (Putney, VT), Senior Program Officer in the Performing Arts Department of Japan Society (New York, NY), Enrollment Coordinator at the Middlebury Community Music Center, and freelance nonprofit consultant and translator.
+Lara is an Advisory Board Member of Kizuna Dance.
 Lara joined Scrag Mountain Music as Managing Director in Spring 2018.

 SCRAG MOUNTAIN MUSIC Board of Directors